 Where LineNow fits

-LineNow is the closed-loop procurement layer for independent restaurants and small groups.
+LineNow is the closed-loop procurement layer for restaurants — one location or many, with every location included in the flat $100/month plan: per-location inventory, centralized purchasing, and location transfers.
 The architecture is built around the supplier conversation and the buying loop, not the accounting system.

 Recipe module with dynamic costing.
 Ingredient costing with explicit yields per recipe item.
 When a supplier raises the price of a key ingredient, the living PO creates reviewable cost state and surfaces the recipe-margin impact the day it happens — not at month-end.
 Substitution handling flows through the recipe tree so swapping romaine for iceberg does not break the linked recipe costs.